Group lasso based selection for high-dimensional mediation analysis: A high-dimensional mediation analysis model

 \section{A high-dimensional mediation analysis model}

-We consider a mediation model with $P$ binary exposures (or treatments) $(T_1,\ldots,T_P)$, $K$ candidate mediators $(M_1,\ldots,M_K)$ and an outcome $Y$.
+We consider a mediation model with a binary exposure (or treatment) $T$, $K$ candidate mediators $(M_1,\ldots,M_K)$ and an outcome $Y$.
+Let $(X_1,\dots,X_L)$ be the vector of pretreatment confounders.
 An example is shown in Figure~\ref{plusTbigmed}.
-Let $(X_1,\dots,X_L)$ be the vector of pretreatment confounders.
-If $K$ is large, in particular larger than the sample size $n$, the problem of identifying and inferring the direct and indirect effects in the model is referred to as \textit{high-dimensional mediation analysis}.
-In this high-dimensional setting, the aim of our algorithm is to identify which candidate mediators truly have a mediation effect and to estimate the corresponding direct and indirect effects.
-The inclusion of multiple treatments is furthermore designed to promote the selection of mediators that are common across different treatments.
+If $K$ is large, in particular larger than the sample size $n$, the problem of identifying and inferring the direct and mediated effects in the model is referred to as \textit{high-dimensional mediation analysis}.
+In this high-dimensional setting, the aim of our algorithm is to identify which candidate mediators truly have a mediated effect and to estimate the corresponding direct and mediated effects.
 Both the candidate mediators and the outcome are assumed to be either Gaussian or binary, and are therefore modeled using either Gaussian or logistic regression models, respectively.
 We consider the following data structures: